Divisions emerge among Republicans over how to handle Afghan refugees

 “It is of the utmost importance that the U.S. Government account for all U.S. citizens in Afghanistan and provide the necessary information and means of departure to all those Americans who desire to leave the country,” they wrote.

 Congress recently allocated $1.5 billion to help the resettlement of Afghans as part of a larger spending bill passed in late July.
-Republican aides pointed to the wide support for that bill within the House conference as evidence that most members will support helping people fleeing the Taliban, noting all but 16 members voted for the bill.
+Republican aides pointed to the wide support for that bill within the House conference as evidence that most members will support helping people fleeing the Taliban, noting that all but 16 members voted for the bill.
 The legislation also doubled the amount of special immigration visas issued to Afghans to 19,000 and removed application requirements for those qualified to receive them.

 “While I support strong, secure vetting through our refugee programs, it is also critical that America keep its promises to those who have sacrificed so much to help us,” Rep. John Katko (N.Y.), ranking Republican on the House Homeland Security Committee, said in a statement.